Wells Fargo & Company Raises Bausch + Lomb (NYSE:BLCO) Price Target to $23.00

-Bausch + Lomb (NYSE:BLCO – Get Free Report) had its target price raised by equities research analysts at Wells Fargo & Company from $21.00 to $23.00 in a research report issued on Thursday, Benzinga reports.
-The brokerage currently has an “overweight” rating on the stock.
-Wells Fargo & Company‘s price objective points to a potential upside of 30.68% from the company’s current price.
+Bausch + Lomb (NYSE:BLCO – Free Report) had its target price lifted by Wells Fargo & Company from $21.00 to $23.00 in a report released on Thursday, Benzinga reports.
+Wells Fargo & Company currently has an overweight rating on the stock.

-Other research analysts have also issued reports about the company.
-Barclays dropped their price target on Bausch + Lomb from $19.00 to $17.00 and set an “equal weight” rating on the stock in a research report on Tuesday, November 28th.
-Royal Bank of Canada set a $20.00 price target on Bausch + Lomb and gave the company an “outperform” rating in a research report on Friday, December 29th.
-Citigroup dropped their price target on Bausch + Lomb from $23.00 to $21.00 and set a “buy” rating on the stock in a research report on Tuesday, December 12th.
-Stifel Nicolaus initiated coverage on Bausch + Lomb in a research report on Tuesday, December 12th.
-They set a “hold” rating and a $16.00 price target on the stock.
-Finally, Morgan Stanley dropped their price target on Bausch + Lomb from $17.00 to $16.00 and set an “equal weight” rating on the stock in a research report on Monday, December 4th.
-Six investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
-Based on data from MarketBeat, Bausch + Lomb presently has a consensus rating of “Hold” and a consensus target price of $19.59.
+BLCO has been the subject of a number of other research reports.
+Royal Bank of Canada set a $20.00 price target on Bausch + Lomb and gave the stock an outperform rating in a research report on Friday, December 29th.
+Citigroup decreased their price objective on Bausch + Lomb from $23.00 to $21.00 and set a buy rating on the stock in a report on Tuesday, December 12th.
+Evercore ISI cut Bausch + Lomb from an outperform rating to an in-line rating and cut their price target for the company from $19.00 to $17.00 in a report on Thursday, January 4th.
+Stifel Nicolaus started coverage on shares of Bausch + Lomb in a research report on Tuesday, December 12th.
+They set a hold rating and a $16.00 price target for the company.
+Finally, Barclays cut their price objective on Bausch + Lomb from $19.00 to $17.00 and set an equal weight rating on the stock in a report on Tuesday, November 28th.
+Six research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
+According to data from MarketBeat.com, Bausch + Lomb has a consensus rating of Hold and a consensus target price of $19.59.

 Bausch + Lomb Trading Up 1.6 %

-Bausch + Lomb (NYSE:BLCO – Get Free Report) last announced its earnings results on Wednesday, February 21st.
-The company reported $0.24 EPS for the quarter, beating the consensus estimate of $0.17 by $0.07.
-Bausch + Lomb had a positive return on equity of 3.69% and a negative net margin of 6.27%.
-The business had revenue of $1.17 billion during the quarter, compared to the consensus estimate of $1.11 billion.
-During the same period in the prior year, the business posted $0.23 earnings per share.
-Bausch + Lomb’s revenue was up 17.8% compared to the same quarter last year.
-Sell-side analysts predict that Bausch + Lomb will post 0.6 EPS for the current year.
+Bausch + Lomb (NYSE:BLCO – Get Free Report) last announced its quarterly earnings data on Wednesday, February 21st.
+The company reported $0.24 EPS for the quarter, beating analysts’ consensus estimates of $0.17 by $0.07.
+Bausch + Lomb had a positive return on equity of 3.70% and a negative net margin of 6.27%.
+The company had revenue of $1.17 billion during the quarter, compared to the consensus estimate of $1.11 billion.
+During the same quarter in the prior year, the firm earned $0.23 EPS.
+The company’s quarterly revenue was up 17.8% compared to the same quarter last year.
+As a group, analysts anticipate that Bausch + Lomb will post 0.61 earnings per share for the current fiscal year.

 Bausch + Lomb Company Profile